cyshin971/Panic-Project-DHLAB/README.md

 > **Note**: Run the notebooks below using the modeling virtual environment -> `panic_model`
 1. Under ⚙️|Settings, set `dbp` param to desired days before panic for data processing and dataset construction
 2. Run All `severity_multiclass_pycare.ipynb`

-> Install required packages specified in each `ipynb`